theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

 1. **It is possible to convert an existing Bitcoin private key to a BIP39 mnemonic seed (12/24 words seed).**

-1. **It is safe to handout the single private key of an address which was (non hardly) derived from an extended key (xpub/xprv) to a person who also knows the xpub (not the xprv) from which the address was derived from.**
+1. **It is safe to hand out the single private key of an address which was (non hardly) derived from an extended key (xpub/xprv) to a person who also knows the xpub (not the xprv) from which the address was derived from.**

 ### Addresses